← Back to All Calculators

 Blowout Probability

-The percentage of simulations where your account hits the maximum drawdown limit before reaching your profit target.
+The percentage of simulations where your account hits the maximum drawdown limit and gets terminated.
 A blowout rate above 40% means the challenge is statistically stacked against you at your current risk level.
+Trailing drawdown firms (Topstep, Apex) typically have tighter limits than static drawdown firms.

 Prop Firm vs. Trading Your Own Capital